PrivoxAnon1/privoice/docs/_build/html/_sources/install.rst.txt

 + Transcription Accuracy
 + Memory Consumption

-To change the model simply change the Recognizer:ModelName value in the yava.yml file.
+To change the model simply change the Recognizer:ModelName value in the **yava.yml** file.
-In the output below, the value is set to 'small.en'.
+In the output below, the value is set to *small.en*.

 .. code-block:: bash